Projects are thought to be "containers" of sub-projects and tasks. You want to set up a new project if you have a new group of people collaborating.

 b) Assign resources to your project ("Add member")

-c) Use the "Download GanttProject/OpenProj" links on the Projects Home and export the project.
+c) Use the "Export Links" on the Projects Home and save the file to your local machine.

-d) Use OpenProj/ProjectLibre/GanttProject and create additional tasks, dependencies and resource assignments comfortably with the "Drag-and-Drop" features provided by the 3rd party applications
+d) Use GanttProject/ProjectLibre/GanttProject and create additional tasks, dependencies and resource assignments comfortably with the "Drag-and-Drop" features provided by the 3rd party applications